StochSS/jetstream_kubespray/README.md

 cp -LRp inventory/stochss-dev inventory/$CLUSTER
 ```

+- Generate a keypair with `ssh-keygen` that you'll use to access the master server

-- Open inventory/$CLUSTER/cluster.tf in a text editor
+- Open `inventory/$CLUSTER/cluster.tf` in a text editor
+  - Change the value of `public_key_path` to match the key you just generated
-  - Change the network name to something unique, like the expanded form of $CLUSTER_network
+  - Change the network name to something unique, like the expanded form of `$CLUSTER_network`
   - Run this command to get a list of images enabled for the OpenStack API: `openstack image list | grep "JS-API"`
   - Verify the value of `image` in `cluster.tf` shows up in the result of the previous command.
 If it doesn't, replace the value of `image` in `cluster.tf` with the most similar image name in the list of returned results from the `image list` command (a newer CentOS 7 image).
 The image MUST have 'JS-API-Featured' in the name.

 - Verify that the `public` network is available: `openstack network list`.

-- Initialize Terraform (from inventory/$CLUSTER/)
+- Initialize Terraform (from `inventory/$CLUSTER/`)

 ```bash
 bash terraform_init.sh